top of page

 The Green Dot

-Barber shops have always served as informal gathering places for the Black community, so it’s no surprise that Seattle’s African-American newspaper, The Northwest Enterprise, noted when it opened that “transients and railroad men will find the Green Dot an ideal place to spend their leisure time in Seattle.”
-Though a Washington Federal Bank (WaFd) building now occupies much of this corner lot, in 1909 the Rainier Heat & Power Company built the Welcome Hotel here, future home of the Green Dot, a spiffy, bright green tonsorial establishment with a secret night club in back.
-Sherman Spates and Ray Chavis opened the Green Dot in 1933 and by the following year they were advertising “card rooms,” and “recreation rooms.”
-Pianist Palmer Johnson, who played solo piano at the Green Dot in 1941, recalled that the place was too small for jam sessions, which perhaps explains its name.
-It also doubled as a “bookie joint” (for horse races), where trumpeter Herman Grimes worked in the daytime “and gambled all his money away,” according to Johnson.
-The Green Dot lasted until at least 1947, the last year its ads appeared in The Northwest Enterprise.
+Barbershops have always served as informal gathering places for the Black community, so it’s no surprise that when the Green Dot opened, Seattle’s Black newspaper, The Northwest Enterprise, noted that travelers and “railroad men will find the Green Dot an ideal place to spend their leisure time in Seattle.”
+Though a Washington Federal Bank and its parking lot now occupy this corner, in 1909 the Rainier Heat & Power Company built the Welcome Hotel here, future home of the Green Dot, a spiffy bright-green tonsorial establishment with a secret night club in back.
+Sherman Spates and Ray Chavis opened the Green Dot in 1933, and by the following year they were advertising “card rooms” and “recreation rooms.”
+Pianist Palmer Johnson (1907-1996), who played solo piano at the Green Dot in 1941, recalled that the place was too small for jam sessions, which perhaps explains its minimalist name.
+It also doubled as a “bookie joint” (for betting on horse races), where trumpeter Herman Grimes worked in the daytime “and gambled all his money away,” according to Johnson.
+The Green Dot lasted until at least 1947, when its last ads appeared in The Northwest Enterprise.

 nw enterprise.png

 South side of South Jackson Street between Sixth Avenue South and South Maynard Street, 1920s.
-The Green Dot probably located in the store front where the barber pole is.
-(Washington State Archives)
+The Green Dot was located in the storefront with the barber pole.
+(Museum of History & Industry, 1983.10.1775)

 green dot now.png

-Site of the Green Dot today.
+Site of the Green Dot, 2024.
 The shop was probably just to the right of the far left windows of the bank.

 Next Stop: 6.
 The 411 Club

-Walk back to the corner of South Jackson Street and Sixth Avenue South, turn left and go to middle of the block.
+Walk back to the corner of South Jackson Street and Sixth Avenue South, turn left, go to middle of the block and look across the street.

 bottom of page